SimonJpg2/SimonJpg2/README.md

 🔭 I'm currently working on a school project

-🌱 I'm currently learning Java
+🌱 I'm currently learning Java and basics of Assembly

 📫 How to reach me [Discord](https://discord.com) @simonjpg